WellthCare

-The most common structure is a Pharmacy Benefit Manager (PBM), a third-party administrator that manages the prescription drug program for the health plan.
-The PBM negotiates with drug manufacturers and pharmacies, creates the drug formulary (the list of covered drugs), and sets the rules for what requires prior authorization or step therapy.
-While this keeps plans operational, it also introduces layers of complexity and sometimes hidden costs.
-Understanding the key components below will help you see how standard plans handle drugs-and where systems like WellthCare are designed to fix the waste.
+Most plans use a Pharmacy Benefit Manager (PBM), a third-party administrator that manages the drug program.
+The PBM negotiates with drug makers and pharmacies, creates the drug formulary (the list of covered drugs), and sets rules for prior authorization or step therapy.
+That keeps plans running, but it also adds complex layers and often hidden costs.
+The key components below show how standard plans handle drugs — and why systems like WellthCare aim to fix the waste.
+WellthCare, the first Health-to-Wealth Benefit System, eliminates the misaligned incentives of the standard PBM model by using transparent cost-plus pricing and rewarding employees for adhering to their medication plan with Store dollars and automatic retirement contributions, so healthcare pays them back.

 Key Components of Standard Prescription Drug Coverage